 Respite and other support for carers

 Regular breaks (respite) give you time to rest and recharge.
 Respite provides an opportunity to relax, relieve the stress and do something for yourself.
 Respite can also benefit the person you care for by providing different experiences and a chance to develop new relationships.

 There are different types of respite.
-The type that will suit you will depend on your caring situation, the needs of the person you care for and the services that are available in your area.
+The type that suits you depends on your caring situation, the needs of the person you care for and the services that are available in your area.

 Respite can be for a few hours, a day, overnight or longer.
-It may occur frequently or be an annual or once-off event.
+It may occur often or be an annual or once-off event.

-Some services may be free while others may charge a small fee (in accordance to your income).
+Some services are free.
+Others may charge a small fee (in accordance with your income).
 Residential respite usually costs a standard fee.
 Private services may be expensive.

 Arranging respite care